mkalkere/DebuggerDisplay/README.md

 - Have you ever wondered how to increase the debugging experience in Visual Studio?

-- Do you need a way to make changes to the code which impacts/works ony while debugging?
+- Do you need a way to make changes to the code which impacts/works only while debugging?

 If your aneswer is ``yes`` to the above questions then,    ``DebuggerDisplay`` comes to rescue.